 On the other hand, a project roadmap deals with a project with some set of tasks that development teams have to complete.

 The project roadmap has a desired goal.
 The product roadmap refers to the strategies and stages involved in the product management process.

 Both roadmaps have different components and implementation and usage.

 Q: How do you create a product roadmap?

 3) Mention features and requirements.

-5) Make it understandable for the teams and it should address the basic questions of need, purpose, and visibility.
+5) Make it understandable for the teams, and it should address the fundamental questions of need, purpose, and visibility.